andrasq/node-docs/node-timers.md

 - setTimeout and setInterval still bind to the `arguments` object (prevents optimization)
 - if the timeout exceeds TIMEOUT_MAX, it is still set to 1 (not clipped to the max)
 - the immediate list is run in its entirety, but not including any new immediates created
-- the immediate queue is replaced with a hash whenever
+- the immediate queue is replaced with a hash whenever immediates are run

 The Stats